CMB-HD/hdfgclean/README.md

 The foreground cleaning can be run using the `run_hdfgclean` method of the `HDFGClean` class: e.g., once you have initialized the class as demonstrated above, you would just call `hdfgcleanlib.run_hdfgclean()` to run the full FG cleaning procedure.
 By default, after the maps have been FG-cleaned, the `run_hdfgclean` method will also:
 - Match the catalogs of detected point sources (CIB + radio) or clusters to the catalogs of all true point sources or clusters in the maps
 - Generate masks for any significant residual point sources or clusters remaining in the 90 and 148 GHz maps after FG cleaning
-- Take the power spectrum of the temperature maps (or any combination of their individual components) before or after FG cleaning, with or without applying a mask.
+- Take the power spectrum of the maps (or any combination of their individual components) before or after FG cleaning, with or without applying a mask.
-- Generate the relevant plots of MacInnis et. al.
+- Generate the relevant plots of MacInnis et. al. (2026)

 We provide a python script, `run_hdfgclean.py`, which you can use to run the FG cleaning.
 You must pass the path to your `config_file` which will be used to initialize `HDFGClean`.
 By default, e.g. if you run the command